MikelMNJ/front-end-template/README.md

 # Feature Flags
-A basic feature flag object has been added in *featureFlags.js*.
+A basic feature flag object has been added in *featureFlags.jsx*.
 You can expand this object or integrate it into your build pipeline, however you see fit, to control features for different environments or deployments.

-The following can be found in *flags.js*:
+The following can be found in *flags.jsx*:
 ```jsx
 const flags = {
   features: {